Tazria: Leviticus chapter 13

 The Gemara told that Rabbi Joshua ben Levi asked Elijah when the Messiah would come, and Elijah told Rabbi Joshua ben Levi that he could find the Messiah sitting at the entrance of the city of Rome among the poor who suffer from illnesses.

 In medieval Jewish interpretation

 The parashah is discussed in these medieval Jewish sources:

 Leviticus chapter 12

+Reading Leviticus 12:3, Maimonides taught that baby boys are circumcised on the eighth day because all animals are very delicate just after birth, almost as though they were still fetuses in the womb, until seven days have passed.
+Only then does the Torah deem them ready to be exposed to the outside world.
+Maimonides argued that this is true of all animals, citing the law regarding male firstborn sacrificial animals in Exodus 22:29, "Seven days shall it be with its mother."